-Over 100 Peace Corps volunteers work throughout the country in four project areas: secondary education, agro-forestry, public health , and community economic development.
-All PCVs work across sectors in initiatives such as malaria prevention, youth development, and food security.
+The United States Peace Corps works throughout the country in the secondary education, agro-forestry, and public health sectors.
+Examples of recent initiatives include malaria prevention, youth development, and food security.

-The Department of Defense and Africa Command continue to professionalize Guinea’s military and security forces through an array of security assistance programs such as: International Military Education and Training (IMET), Foreign Military Financing and Sales (FMF and FMS), Africa Contingency Operations Training and Assistance (ACOTA) for peacekeeping operations, peacekeeping military exercises, DoD HIV/AIDS Prevention Program (DHAPP), maritime domain awareness, and the African Center for Strategic Studies.
+The Department of Defense and U.S. Africa Command (AFRICOM) continue to professionalize Guinea’s military and security forces through an array of security assistance programs such as: International Military Education and Training (IMET), English language training, Foreign Military Financing and Sales (FMF and FMS), Africa Contingency Operations Training and Assistance (ACOTA), direct support to their peacekeeping mission in Mali, DoD HIV/AIDS Prevention Program (DHAPP), maritime domain awareness, and the African Center for Strategic Studies (ACSS).

 Bilateral Economic Relations

-In late 2011, the U.S. Government reinstated Guinea's African Growth and Opportunity Act (AGOA) benefits, which had been lost in early 2010.
-The reinstatement followed a review by the U.S. Government to examine whether the country had made "continual progress" in meeting AGOA's eligibility criteria.
-Those criteria include establishment of a market-based economy, rule of law, economic policies to reduce poverty, protection of internationally recognized worker rights, and efforts to combat corruption; political progress was a key factor.
-The restoring of AGOA eligibility provides the potential for an increase in mutually beneficial trade and investment between Guinea and the United States.
+In late 2011, the United States reinstated Guinea's African Growth and Opportunity Act (AGOA) benefits.
+The reinstatement followed a review by the U.S. government to examine whether the country had made "continual progress" in meeting AGOA's eligibility criteria.
+Those criteria include establishment of a market-based economy, rule of law, economic policies to reduce poverty, protection of internationally recognized worker rights, and efforts to combat corruption.
+Progress in the political sphere was an important additional factor.
+AGOA eligibility provides the potential for an increase in mutually beneficial trade and investment between Guinea and the United States.

 The United States and Guinea have signed an investment guarantee agreement offering political risk insurance to U.S. investors through the Overseas Private Investment Corporation.